AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/environment-setup/install-r-rstudio.md

 1. Navigate to the [Windows download page on the CRAN website](https://cran.r-project.org/bin/windows/base/), and follow instructions to download and install R.

-1. Next, you will need to install Rtools, which provides additional tools that will let you build R packages that you are likely to encounter in Terminal.
+2. Next, you need to install Rtools, which provides additional tools that will let you build R packages that you are likely to encounter in Terminal.
     - Navigate to the [Rtools download page](https://cran.r-project.org/bin/windows/Rtools/)
     - Click the Rtools version that matches the R version you just downloaded
     - On the next page, click the link "RtoolsXY installer" (where "XY" is the specific version you clicked) to download Rtools, and follow all installation instructions